 Single-Shaft Shredder for PET Bales

 A trituradora de un solo eje handles baled feedstock that needs primary size reduction before granulation.
 For PET-only operations the shredder often gets skipped — granulators handle whole bottles directly.
-Plants processing mixed plastic bales benefit from a shredder front end, which reduces granulator wear by 35 %.
+Plants processing mixed plastic bales benefit from a shredder front end, which reduces granulator wear.

 Wet PET Granulator

 El wet PET granulator is the central machine of the entire line.
 Water injection during cutting controls dust, cools blades, dissolves water-soluble glue, and pre-rinses fines.
 A 200 kW model handles 1,000–1,500 kg/h with rotary V-knife geometry.
-Blade material — D2 tool steel vs SKD11 — determines maintenance interval, with SKD11 lasting 3–4× longer at 30 % higher CapEx.
+Blade material — D2 tool steel vs SKD11 — determines maintenance interval, with SKD11 lasting considerably longer at a higher price.

 Máquina deshidratadora centrífuga